What is oral health care?

 If you’re ready to have your annual dental checkup, please contact Suburban Essex Dental and our staff will be happy to address any concerns or questions you have.
 We are located in West Orange, NJ, in Suburban Essex County.

-We are proud to be awarded “Jersey Choice TOP DENTISTS” for 8 consecutive years.
+We are proud to be awarded “Jersey Choice TOP DENTISTS” since 2012 and have not missed a year.